MoustacheOff/AppleSilicon-Minecraft-Shaders/README.md

 Complementary Shaders are one of the bests shaders right now.
 Since Complementary Shaders v4.5 Development Version 1 released on Complementary Discord Server, it is now available on M1.
 It runs at ≈ 40-45 FPS in the Overworld and ≈ 65 FPS in the Nether (the performance will likely change when 4.5 fully releases).
 You can also change between different presets in the shader's settings.

+##### Note: Complementary Reimagined's performance is worse than 'original' Complementary on the Apple Silicon Macs.

 ## Sildur's Vibrant shaders

 ![SildursShadersv1.32Lite](https://i.goopics.net/bqghxc.png)